Liaison with Valuation Office Agency and other offices: Procedure for References - reviewing and failure of negotiations

 Where there appears to be a misunderstanding between the parties and the VOA about the facts, or a disagreement on the principles of valuation, consideration should be given to invite them to attend a meeting with SAV and the taxpayer or their representative as a tripartite discussion might help to settle the matter.

-Wherever areas of difficulty arise in dealing with the VOA at any point, the case should be referred through to the Valuation Office Liaison Officer (VOLO) in Information Support.
-The VOLO will liaise with the VOA in order to resolve these difficulties.
+Wherever areas of difficulty arise in dealing with the VOA at any point, the case should be referred through to the SAV Valuation Office Liaison Officer (VOLO) in the Service Delivery Team (SDT).
+The SAV VOLO will liaise with the VOA in order to resolve these difficulties.

 Defendable on appeal (DOA) action

-Whenever the VOA finds that negotiations are becoming entrenched, they will invite SAV to state, within 14 days, whether there is enough tax at stake to justify the preparation of a Defendable on Appeal valuation.
-Any such case should first be discussed with the VOLO and the Appeals Team.
+Whenever the VOA finds that negotiations are becoming entrenched or the parties are substantially delaying, they will invite SAV to state, within 14 days, whether there is enough tax at stake to justify the preparation of a Defendable on Appeal valuation.
+Any such case should first be discussed with the SAV VOLO and the Litigation and Technical Advice Team (LTAT).

-The request for a DOA report together with the file should be routed to Information Support, who will forward the request to the VO Liaison Officer (at the Chief Executive Office’s Technical Centre) for onward transmission to the VOA caseworker.
-The VOA’s DOA report will then be returned to SAV via the VOA Technical Advisers and the VOLO.
+The request for a DOA report together with the file should be routed to the SDT, who will forward the request to the VO Liaison Officer (at the Chief Executive Office’s Technical Centre) for onward transmission to the VOA caseworker.
+The VOA’s DOA report will then be returned to SAV via the VOA Technical Advisers and the SAV VOLO.

 (See Chapter 117 of this manual at SVM117000).